 Whisk together the flour, the rest of the granulated sugar, baking powder and salt in a large bowl.

 Slice the cold butter into small cubes.
 Stir the butter cubes to the flour mixture.
 Use a pastry blender to cut the butter into the dry ingredients so that the mixture looks coarse.
 If any large pieces remain, use your fingers to squeeze and flatten them.

 Add in the half-and-half and use a spoon to toss and combine the mixture.

-Bake them in the preheated oven for 7-8 minutes, until they are slightly puffed and just before they start to brown.
-Remove them to a wire rack and allow to cool completely.
+Bake them in the preheated oven for 8-9 minutes, until they are puffed and just beginning to brown.
+Remove them to a wire rack to cool completely.

 Serve immediately.
 The trifles may also be assembled and refrigerated for up to an hour before serving.
 Makes 6 servings.

 Chill a bowl and whisk attachment for your mixer in the freezer for 10 minutes, then assemble them on your mixer.
 Pour in 1 cup of heavy cream or whipping cream and turn the mixer on high.

 Whip the cream for a minute or two, then add in 1/4 cup of confectioner's sugar.
 Continue whipping the cream on high speed for another 2-4 minutes until it is thick and has peaks.
 Use the whipped cream immediately or keep it covered in the fridge until you need it.

 I like using little mason jars for these trifles because the jars are cute, inexpensive, often on hand, and clear so that the pretty trifle layers can be seen.
 If you don't have half pint-sized mason jars, considering picking some up.
 They're great for these trifles, for small cocktails like margaritas, for shaking up some salad dressing, and of course for canning!
 OR you can always use another small glass dish or dessert bowl.